Working with clients who may lack mental capacity

 The starting point is the presumption that an adult client has full legal capacity to make their own decisions.
 Where there is doubt about a person’s capacity, the burden of proof is on the person seeking to establish a lack of capacity, on the balance of probabilities.

 A person must be given all appropriate help and support to enable them to make their own decisions.
 Chapter 3 of the MCA 2005 statutory Code of Practice sets out ways in which the person may be supported to make their own decisions.
-The Code of Practice is under review during 2020, and you should keep up to date with when the new version is published.

 An unwise decision should not, by itself, be sufficient to indicate lack of capacity.
 However, doubt may be raised about the person’s capacity if, for example, their decision is out of character.
 An unwise decision may be a symptom of the person’s incapacity or the undue influence by another person over them.